cpe305Spring17/spring2017-project-ethanharlig/README.md

 - Users
     - [x] Notify users when prices are updated (Observer pattern)
       - [ ] Subscribe to beers
+         - [ ] Weekly email with beer updates and best deals from subscriptions
     - [ ] Upvote and downvote user updates
         - [ ] Down vote threshold causes deletion
     - [ ] Profile